cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 - upon saving the block for a given height in the block store at decision time, save the corresponding extended commit as well
-- in the catch-up mechanism, when a node realizes that another peer is more than 2 heights behind, it uses the extended commit (rather than the canoncial commit as done previously) to reconstruct the precommit votes with their corresponding extensions
+- in the catch-up mechanism, when a node realizes that another peer is more than 2 heights behind, it uses the extended commit (rather than the canonical commit as done previously) to reconstruct the precommit votes with their corresponding extensions

 The changes to the blocksync reactor are more substantial: